Why does your lower back feel stiff and painful every time you get out of bed – and how can you make it go away – as soon as possible?

 This guide will show you a few natural and effortless ways to prevent morning back stiffness – for good.

 “I woke up with it”.

-But than you realize you have persistent and recurring lumbar pain in the morning.
+I have persistent and recurring lumbar pain in the morning.

 What Causes Lower Back Pain in the Morning?

 Why can you do anything you want during the day, even exercise, without any problems?
 Why do your back muscles hurt right after you’ve been sleeping and relaxing?

 Well, the common reasons are:

 1. Sleeping involves two of the most common aggravators of muscle knots.

 Prolonged shortening or stretching of muscles (by sleeping in the same bad posture for hours) and tissue stagnancy (again, by not moving your muscles at night).

 2. You have an underlying injury (pinched nerve, bulging disc, etc.) which is aggravated by oxygen starvation and stagnation in the muscles while you sleep.